RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/RedisBloom.md

 - [A Redis Enterprise Software cluster with set up already complete]({{< relref "/rs/getting-started/quick-setup.md" >}})
-- Any redis-cli or ReBloom enabled client
+- Any redis-cli or RedisBloom enabled client

 ### Create a new database that uses the Module